lgtm-migrator/ngrok-fork/README.md

 ![Snapshot Build](https://github.com/Soontao/ngrok-fork/workflows/Snapshot%20Build/badge.svg)
 ![Docker Cloud Automated build](https://img.shields.io/docker/cloud/automated/theosun/ngrok-fork)

-This is a fork for ngrok, make its easier to use.
+This is a fork project for ngrok, make its easier to use.

 ## security alert

+**PLEASE READ THIS PARAGRAPH FIRSTLY, VERY IMPORTANT !!!**

-For simplify the client build/usage, the **tls verify** logic will be skipped, please don't use this service to transfer sensitive/production data.
+For simplify the client build/usage, the **tls verify** logic will be skipped, so your traffic is **in-secure**, please DO NOT use this service to transfer sensitive/production data.

 ## client setup